Politics and Society (PS)

 Grade Mode: Letter Grading

-PS #599 - Peer Educator Development
+PS 599 - Peer Educator Development

 Preparing students to be leaders on their campus and in their community.
-Upon completion, students will be eligible to take the BACCHUS Certified Peer Educator (CPE) exam to become a nationally-certified peer educator.
+Upon completion, students will be eligible to take the NASPA Certified Peer Educator (CPE) exam to become a nationally-certified peer educator.
 No credit for students who have taken UMST 599 - Peer Educator Development.

 Grade Mode: Letter Grading